mradionov/eslint-plugin-disable/README.md

 ## Conflicts with other plugins

-Some ESLint plugins also use processors, which creates a conflict with this plugin, because ESLint does not allow to chain processors for the same source files without "processing" it and producing another files.
-There is a setting "externalProcessor", which accepts a processer identifier "pluginName/processorName" and makes this plugin to call other plugin's processor before disabling the rules.
+Some ESLint plugins also use processors, which creates a conflict with this plugin, because ESLint does not allow to chain processors for the same source files without processing it and producing another files.
+There is a setting _"externalProcessor"_, which accepts a processor identifier _"pluginName/processorName"_ and makes this plugin to call other plugin's processor before disabling the rules.

-Most popular case is with "eslint-plugin-vue":
+One of the cases is _"eslint-plugin-vue"_:

 ```diff
 {